 Fireworks from the top of a highrise

 No sooner had we left the dock than the fireworks began, with stunning bursts showering down from skyscrapers in my honor.
 The boat reversed direction and motored into a sky full of giant illuminated jellyfish kites, their tentacles bobbing up and down between adjacent fountains and bridges.
-Really, Singapore, this is just too much – the extent of your welcome is almost embarrassing!
+Really, this is just too much – the extent of your welcome is almost embarrassing!

 Seriously, I have no idea what the festivities were all about.
 It didn’t seem to be a holiday of any kind.
 I also determined that it was not an everyday event.
 It felt as if it was being done specifically on my behalf, and perhaps the Universe did arrange it that way.
 It certainly provided me with a spectacular introduction to Singapore.

 I love Asia.
-Don’t get me wrong, I certainly enjoyed New Zealand and Australia, but there is just something about Asia – each time I return I feel more and more at home.
-Singapore is no exception.
+Don’t get me wrong, I certainly enjoyed New Zealand and Australia, but there is just something about Asia – each time I return I feel more and more at home and this city is no exception.
 It is an extremely modern, clean city with a design that makes it fairly easy to get around.
 Unlike Bangkok, Vietnam, or India, the traffic in Singapore is sedate and civilized.
 Prices are higher than in other parts of Asia but still affordable.
 The people are outgoing and friendly and it is so safe here that you can walk around in any part of town in the middle of the night without worry.

 Police headquarters in Central Singapore sports multi-clored windows

-Central Singapore
+Downtown Singapore

 Parks abound, including the lovely Fort Canning Park that occupies the highest hill in the city and provides exceptional views of the downtown.
 The original gates of the fort that was erected here to guard the harbour still stand, their pink concrete and giant iron doors testament to early British influence.